syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 Note that the screenshot above shows the interface of the organization's manager.
-If you are not the manager, but just a member of the organization, you can request access for SmartGit to this organization from your **Settings - Applications**, tab **Authorized OAuth Apps**: select **SmartGit** here and check for which organizations you may request access.
+If you are not the manager, but just a member of the organization, you can request access for the [SmartGit application](https://github.com/settings/connections/applications/d9f33087e985e76e9029) to this organization from your **Settings - Applications**, tab **Authorized OAuth Apps**: select **SmartGit** here and check for which organizations you may request access.
 The screenshot below shows `syntdev2` for which access